University Facilities Use Policy

 11. Compliance with Laws and Policies

-All Events must comply with all applicable laws, ordinances, rules, and regulations of any federal, state, or local government or administrative agency.
+All Events must comply with all applicable laws, ordinances, rules, and regulations of any federal, state, or local government or administrative agency, and no Event attendee should make, display or distribute any statement directed to incite or produce imminent violation of the law on any property leased, owned, or otherwise controlled by the University.
 Additionally, all Events must strictly comply with all applicable University policies and procedures, which may be reviewed at http://go.wlu.edu/policies.
 Such policies and procedures include, but are not limited to, the following:

 - Alcohol Service Guidelines

 - Computing Resources, Network and Email Use Policy

 - Copyright Guidelines for Showing Movies and Other Audiovisual Works